Swiss Cottage tube station: History

 The new station initially operated as part of a combined station with the Metropolitan line's adjacent sub-surface Swiss Cottage station (platforms 1 and 2 were Metropolitan line and 3 and 4 were Bakerloo line), but the Metropolitan line station was closed on 17 August 1940.
-The Bakerloo line station was subsequently transferred—along with the rest of the Stanmore branch—to the Jubilee line when it opened on 1 May 1979.
+The Bakerloo line station was subsequently transferred (along with St John's Wood and the rest of the Stanmore branch) to the Jubilee line when it opened on 1 May 1979.

 The station was used extensively during The Blitz of World War II as an air raid shelter.

 Connections

 London Buses routes 13, 31, 46, 113, 187, 268, 603 and C11 and night routes N28, N31 and N113 serve the station.